-As a parent, I follow a few ‘kids play’ accounts on Instagram which help to give me ideas and inspiration about ways to play with the children.
-Through these accounts, I have become aware of the ‘tuff spot/tuff tray’… if you don’t know what I’m talking about, here’s what they look like:
+Here’s the story of how I found a perfect tuff tray alternative: As a parent, I follow a few ‘kids play’ accounts on Instagram which help to give me ideas and inspiration about ways to play with the children.
+Through these accounts, I have become aware of the ‘tuff spot, also known as a tuff tray.
+If you don’t know what I’m talking about, here’s what they look like:

-I bought this one this one from Amazon for only £3.99 (free delivery).
-As it is inflatable, it folds down to a tiny size for easy storage.
-Plus, as you know from this post, tidying up is the bane of my life so I love how the mess is contained so well.
+As it is inflatable, it folds down to a tiny size for easy storage and I love how the mess is contained so well.

-It took only a minute or so to inflate with my mouth, and so far we have filled it with fake snow (as above), sand and water and it is still going strong.
-Please let me know if you end up buying one… perhaps I will also share some ideas about how we play with it, if anyone is interested.
+It took less than minute to inflate with my mouth, and so far we have filled it with fake snow (as above), sand and water and it is still going strong (May 2020 update: 2 years after buying it: it’s still going strong!)

 You can buy it on Amazon: click here for a selection of options.

 I have posted a blog about accessories that work well with this inflatable tray or with a tuff tray: check it out!